Open Heart Safari is a safari like no other.

 If you answered no to any of these questions, you probably did not participate in OpenHeart Safari Zambia.

 South Luangwa National Park.
-Three-plus days in “one of Africa’s best [parks] in terms of wildlife abundance”1 but without the crowds of tourists encountered in the major parks of South Africa or Kenya.
+Four days in “one of Africa’s best [parks] in terms of wildlife abundance”1 but without the crowds of tourists encountered in the major parks of South Africa or Kenya.

 A glimpse of Zambian life.
-We will spend a day and night visiting a traditional rural Zambian village, learning about and sharing in village life; a day volunteering on a construction project in another traditional village; and a day volunteering at a community center in a poor urban area, getting a taste of modern urban Africa.
+We will spend a day and night visiting a traditional rural Zambian village, learning about and sharing in village life, and a day volunteering at a community center in a poor urban area, getting a taste of modern urban Africa.

 Increased understanding of African wildlife conservation.
 We will learn about conservation from a variety of perspectives: from heroic activists (including a Goldman Award winner) working on the front lines of conservation, from an elder of a tribe displaced by conservation efforts and from members of a community board charged with wildlife management.

 Contemplative Practices.
-Our experience of the African bush will be heightened, as we open up our awareness and deepen our sense of wonder through simple practices of meditation, yoga, guided movement, and personal sharing.
+Our experience of the African bush will be heightened as we open up our awareness and deepen our sense of wonder through simple mindfulness practices, yoga, and regular opportunities to reflect on our experiences in group sharing circles.

 Throughout we will stay in comfortable, esthetically pleasing accommodations, with all meals (delicious and plentiful) and transportation (comfortable and safe, including three domestic flights) provided.
 Thanks to careful research and negotiations, this trip is a great value.